Saar, Moselle and Rhine

 8. day Departing from Koblenz

 Your bike trip ends in Koblenz today.
-Saying good-bye is never easy, especially not to the Saar bike trail and the winding Moselle bike trail.
-Anyone who wishes to travel back to Saarbrücken should book our shuttle transfer via Treves.
+Anyone who wishes to travel back to Saarbrücken should book our shuttle transfer.
 It will transport any luggage and the bikes as well.
 Departure will be at 9am, arrival in Saarbrücken around 1.30pm.
 If you wish to cycle even longer along the Rhine, you can prolong your trip to Cologne or Mainz.

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.